Niška Banja: History

 Niška Banja is situated at the bottom of Suva Planina Mountain.
 It was first mentioned centuries ago, in 448, and with the remains and traces of antique (thermae - public baths ll cent.) and early Byzantine period it has been keeping its tradition and uniqueness.
 Saint Proust noted once down in 1768 that its bathroom in open was like the one in Budim.
 Even rice was grown here once.

 During the 1920s, Banja started to develop intensively and methodically.
 Lights appeared in 1925, many famous people built their villas, promenades and parks were arranged, comfortable hotels were built and trams came from Niš all the way there in 1929.
 Today the spa is served by frequent buses instead of trams.

 Health

+In Niška banja, there are 3 main springs that are used in the treatment of diseases.

+"Main Spring" ("King's Spring") provides 35-40l/s of water.
+It belongs to the most generous springs in Serbian spas, and the water temperature is from 38.2 to 38.9°C. It is counted among the radioactive homeotherms.
+Water from this spring in Niška banja contain microelements and small amounts of radioactive Radon and Kalium.
+Radioactivity is 425±31 mBq/l if we talk about Alpha particles and 702±37 mBq/l from Beta particles.

+"Suva banja" is the second most important spring in Niška Banja.
+Gives 14-42 l/s of water.
+The water temperature varies from 12°C to 37°C. According to balneological classification, it belongs to radioactive hypothermia.
+It is characterized by considerable variability in temperature, yield and radioactivity.

+At the "School Fountain" spring, the water temperature is from 17°C to 19°C, and the yield is about 2.5 l/s.
+It is used for drinking treatment.
+It belongs to radioactive hypothermia, with a significant content of calcium, magnesium, hydrocarbons, aluminum oxide, iron oxide and silicon dioxide.

+The institute uses water from the natural spring "Glavni izvor" ("The King's Spring").
+The water from this source is properly captured in the "Stari Kupatilo" building.
+Thus captured, a larger amount of water is piped to the different facilities of the Institute (pool "Staro Kupatilo" - 28.8m3, pool "Therme" - 36m3, pool "Zelengora" - 33m3, pool "Radon" - 500m3 and a larger number of tubs in all facilities).

 Niška Banja is thought to heal coronary and blood vessels diseases, increased blood pressure and rheumatic disorders.
 It also offers the treatment of orthopedic injuries, body weight control, anti-cellulite treatments and postoperative rehabilitation.
 The Institute of Niška Banja is equipped with modern amenities.